 At the end of the season, make a formal determination on the adequacy of ESBS bar screen panels and debris cleaner brushes, and replace components as necessary.

-Log VBS head differentials at least once per week April 1–June 30 (more frequently if required), except in 2018 beginning on March 1, and biweekly (once every two weeks) for the remainder of the operating season.
+Log VBS head differentials at least once per week April 1–June 30 (more frequently if required) and biweekly (once every two weeks) for the remainder of the operating season.
 When a head differential of 1.5' is reached, the respective turbine unit should be operated at a reduced loading (≤ 110 MW) to minimize loading on the VBS and potential fish impingement until the VBS can be cleaned.
 Clean VBSs as soon as possible after a 1.5' head differential is reached.

 Inspect at least two VBSs in two different turbine units between spring and summer.
 Both units should have been operated frequently in the spring.
 If debris accumulation is noted, inspect other VBSs and clean debris as necessary.